mikeal/ZDAG/SPEC.md

 Why the DELTA from 2?

+We have need a token for ending the entire header 0.

+We need another token that says we are now going to write CIDv1, so we reserve
+1. That means that 0 and 1 can't be used as length tokens, so we write the DELTA + 1.

 Since we have identity multihashes the hash length can be literally any number, even 0.